stevedonovan/gentle-intro/src/pain-points.md

 things like throttle control on cars - don't have the massive resources that even a cheap laptop has, and they need to respond to events in _real time_.
-Likewise, basic software infrastructure needs to be correct, robust and fast (the old engineering trinity).
-Much of this is done in C and C++ which are unsafe by default - the _total cost_ of this unsafety is the thing to look at here.
+Likewise, basic software infrastructure needs to be correct, robust, and fast (the old engineering trinity).
+Much of this is done in C and C++ which are inherently unsafe - the _total cost_ of this unsafety is the thing to look at here.
 Maybe you knock the program together quicker, but _then_ the real development starts.